Skip to Content

 Gay travel guide to the Yaeyama islands

-The Yaeyama islands make up the southernmost inhabited archipelago of Japan, some 2,000 kilometres (1,242 miles) from Tokyo.
-This group of untouched islands offer a total change of scenery in a subtropical climate.
+The Yaeyama islands make up the southernmost inhabited archipelago of Japan, some 2,000 kilometers (1,242 miles) from Tokyo.
+This group of untouched islands offers a total change of scenery in a subtropical climate.

 We first heard about it amongst the diving community, who raved about the stunning coral reefs around the Yaeyama Islands, which put it straight to the top of our bucket list.